elibus/getdata-033/README.md

 `feature.txt` lists all features descriptive names.
 The file can be read as a table with two colums: `id` and `feature`.
 The column `id` is useless (it is just a counter), while the column `feature` holds the descriptive variable names for the train and test data sets.
 While reading the `X_train.txt`, column names can be assigned from the `feature` column.

+Before assigning variable names to columns, to improve readability and still keep syntactically valid variable names, we make some substituion:
+ * " " (space) is replaced by "."
+ * () are deleted

 The same holds for the test data set.

 #### Requirement n.3 - Uses descriptive activity names to name the activities in the data set